Luxisapex/course-companion/features.md

 # Feauters to be implemented

+##Fixes
+Create a class that SearchableCourse and UserCourse can inherit from

 ## Functionality
 * sum up all hp, also for different "inriktningar"
 * give courses "en/flera inriktining/ar" possible as an array